YellowCat98/ModifyLoadingLayer/about.md

 > hide any sprite
 > android support (we dont talk about mac)

-if you have any issues.
+if you have any issues. submit an [issue.](https://github.com/YellowCat98/ModifyLoadingLayer/issues)